 While other young women of her class were spending time at dances and parties, Eleanor devoted her energies to teaching children in New York City's poorest neighborhoods.
 Later, she became the most socially and politically active -- and controversial -- First Lady America had ever seen.
 Ambassador, activist, and champion of civil rights, Eleanor Roosevelt changed the soul of America forever.

 In her eloquent prose, Doreen Rappaport captures the essence of Eleanor's character and the deep significance of her legacy.
-With beautiful paintings by Gary Kelley and selections from Eleanor's own writings, Eleanor's Big Words is an extraordinary tribute to an extraordinary American.
+With beautiful paintings by Gary Kelley and selections from Eleanor's own writings, this book from the Big Words series is an extraordinary tribute to an extraordinary American.

 For more books for all ages about Eleanor Roosevelt, visit A Mighty Girl's Eleanor Roosevelt Collection.